Well classification change could lead to more efficient use of water

 The Joint Minerals, Business and Economic Development Interim Committee voted unanimously Thursday to sponsor a bill that would move oversight for all Class II disposal wells to the Wyoming Oil and Gas Conservation Commission.
 Currently, the commission only has oversight of noncommercial wells, while the Wyoming Department of Environmental Quality handles commercial wells.

-The big issue the bill is looking to solve is moving all wells that would store saltwater, non-potable water and oil field wastes related to oil and gas production into Class II wells, said Tom Kropatsch, the commission’s deputy supervisor.
+The big issue the bill hopes to solve is moving all wells that would store saltwater, non-potable water and oil field wastes related to oil and gas production into Class II wells, said Tom Kropatsch, the commission’s deputy supervisor.

 Currently, if a third party or multiple companies are teaming up to store Class II material, it has to be classified as a Class I operation and falls under the oversight of DEQ.